 Living with osteoporosis doesn’t have to be a life sentence.
 There are medications and lifestyle changes available to help you manage your osteoporosis.
 These can allow you to enjoy an active lifestyle.

 If you feel like you are alone with your osteoporosis, rest assured there are many people going through the same ups and downs you are.
-You can connect with other people who have osteoporosis online through OsteoLink.
 You can also contact your local osteoporosis society for support.
+Read about the experiences of people with osteoporosis from all over the world.

 Read advice and tips about: